 Whether toasted and slathered with rich butter or sliced for sandwiches.
 Your friends and family will love this fluffy, soft and tender and oh so buttery loaf of Classic White Bread.
 With just a few ingredients and a little time, you will find satisfaction in making your own bread at home.

-This bread recipe is perfect for those who are learning to bake yeasted breads.
+This bread recipe is perfect for those who are learning to bake yeasted bread.
 This Classic White Bread teaches the basics of working with yeasted bread.

-There are instructions for both mixing and kneading with a stand-mixer or by hand.
-Either way your will produce the excellent loaf of bread.
+There are instructions for both mixing and kneading with a stand mixer or by hand.
+Either way, you will produce an excellent loaf of bread.

 This blog post and YouTube video is sponsored by Litchi the makers of:

 - Rubber Spatula